-This is a list of all nursing courses.
-For more information, see College of Nursing.
+This is a list of courses with the subject code NURS.
+For more information, see College of Nursing in the catalog.

 Introduces first-year undergraduate students to the intellectual life of the University of Iowa; provides an opportunity to work closely with a faculty member or senior administrator; seminars help students make the transition to college-level learning through active participation in their own learning.

 Normal developmental transitions experienced by individuals and family systems throughout the lifespan, including physical, cognitive, and social-emotional development.
 Requirements: nursing or nursing-interest major.

 NURS:1800 Aging Matters: Introduction to Gerontology 3 s.h.

 Overview of the field of gerontology from a bio-psycho-social framework; how the human body and brain age, effects of these biological changes on physical and cognitive functions, and interaction of these individual factors with societal contexts; broad perspective to give students a foundation in gerontology, paving the way for more advanced courses in biology of aging, psychology of aging, and global aging; for students from a wide range of disciplines and levels, no prior knowledge of aging required.
 GE: Social Sciences.
 Same as ASP:1800, CSD:1800, SSW:1800, TR:1800.

 Development of leadership in nursing; application of leadership theory in practice by participating in activities such as attending professional organization meetings, acting as a delegate, writing legislation, holding a board position, or being part of a multidisciplinary or international team to organize events for community involvement.
 Requirements: nursing major.